Table of Contents

 Kandy (14 best places to visit in Kandy) is the most visited city in the central triangle of Sri Lanka.
 Kandy has a unique and fascinating blend of culture, history, customs, and traditions of the Sinhalese people.
 There are many places in Kandy with cultural and historical value.
 Kandy is the home of the most valuable object of Sri Lankan Buddhists, the left eye tooth of Buddha.
 The left eye tooth of Buddha is believed to be resting in the tooth relic temple of Kandy.

 Esala ceremony is undoubtedly the most important and colourful cultural event in Kandy that evolved around the tooth relic.
 But it can be witnessed only once every year in the month of July/August.
 So if you plan your Sri Lanka tour in the month of August, find out when this gorgeous pageant takes place.

 Kandyan cultural show is also a similar event, though it is not in grandeur scale-like Esala ceremony.
 Kandyan cultural show is the best alternative to experience the typical music and dancing performed in the Esala ceremony for people who are not able to show up in Kandy, during the Kandyan Esala ceremony.

 There are several places (auditoriums) in Kandy, where the cultural show is organized.
-All of the places are within the easy reach of Kandy city.
+All of the places are within easy reach of Kandy city.
 A large number of people gathered to witness the cultural show and many foreigners are also visit the event.
 All these places are just walking distance away from the tooth relic temple.